Pokémon Unite: Development

-TiMi, a Chinese video game developer, began a closed beta test in January 2021.
+TiMi Studios Group, a Chinese video game developer and subsidiary of Tencent Games, began a closed beta test for Pokémon Unite in January 2021.
 This test was limited to select players in China.
 In February 2021, The Pokémon Company announced that another closed beta test would be scheduled for March 2021, this time specifically for Canadian Android smartphone users.
 The reveal of Pokémon Unite was controversial, with outlets discussing the game's potential to open a new competitive gaming scene to a fresh audience.
 The YouTube video of the announcement quickly became the most disliked video on The Pokémon Company's YouTube channel.

-The Nintendo Switch version of the game was officially released on 21 July 2021.
-The mobile versions for iOS and Android have been released as of 22 September 2021.
-TiMi plans to continue development of the game after its official release, such as offering new playable Pokémon as downloadable content, the first of which became available for players on 28 July 2021.
+The Nintendo Switch version of the game, as well as the mobile versions for iOS and Android, were officially released on 21 July 2021 and 22 September 2021 respectively.
+TiMi Studios Group plans to continue development of the game after its official release, such as offering new playable Pokémon as downloadable content, the first of which became available for players on 28 July 2021.